-Applying an external clock source to TOSC1 can be done if EXTCLK in the ASSR Register is written to logic one.
-See "Asynchronous Operation of Timer/Counter2" on page 147 for further description on selecting external clock as input instead of a 32.768 kHz watch crystal.
+Applying an external clock source to TOSC1 requires EXTCLK in the ASSR Register written to logic one.
+See "Asynchronous operation of the Timer/Counter" on page 152 for further description on selecting external clock as input instead of a 32 kHz crystal.

-8.11 System Clock Prescaler
+6.11 System Clock Prescaler

-The ATmega328P has a system clock prescaler, and the system clock can be divided by setting the "CLKPR - Clock Prescale Register" on page 357.
+The ATmega48/88/168 has a system clock prescaler, and the system clock can be divided by setting the "Clock Prescale Register - CLKPR" on page 357.
 This feature can be used to decrease the system clock frequency and the power consumption when the requirement for processing power is low.
-This can be used with all clock source options, and it will affect the clock frequency of the CPU and all synchronous peripherals. clk{I/O}, clk{ADC}, clk{CPU}, and clk{FLASH} are divided by a factor as shown in Table 28-4 on page 308.
+This can be used with all clock source options, and it will affect the clock frequency of the CPU and all synchronous peripherals. $clk{I/O}$ , $clk{ADC}$ , $clk{CPU}$ , and $clk{FLASH}$ are divided by a factor as shown in Table 8-1 on page 43.

 When switching between prescaler settings, the System Clock Prescaler ensures that no glitches occurs in the clock system.
 It also ensures that no intermediate frequency is higher than neither the clock frequency corresponding to the previous setting, nor the clock frequency corresponding to the new setting.
 The ripple counter that implements the prescaler runs at the frequency of the undivided clock, which may be faster than the CPU's clock frequency.
 Hence, it is not possible to determine the state of the prescaler - even if it were readable, and the exact time it takes to switch from one clock division to the other cannot be exactly predicted.
-From the time the CLKPS values are written, it takes between T1 + T2 and T1 + 2 T2 before the new clock frequency is active.
+From the time the CLKPS values are written, it takes between T1 + T2 and T1 + 2 \ T2 before the new clock frequency is active.
 In this interval, 2 active clock edges are produced.
 Here, T1 is the previous clock period, and T2 is the period corresponding to the new prescaler setting.

-To avoid unintentional changes of clock frequency, a special write procedure must be followed to change the CLKPS bits:
+To avoid unintentional changes of clock frequency, a special write procedure must befollowed to change the CLKPS bits:

-- Write the Clock Prescaler Change Enable (CLKPCE) bit to one and all other bitsin CLKPR to zero. - 2.
+- 1. Write the Clock Prescaler Change Enable (CLKPCE) bit to one and all other bitsin CLKPR to zero. - 2.
 Within four cycles, write the desired value to CLKPS while writing a zero to CLKPCE.

 Interrupts must be disabled when changing prescaler setting to make sure the write procedure is not interrupted.